Amir-Mohseni/Lectura/README.md

-# Lectura - AI-Powered Lecture Notes Generator
+# Lectura - AI-Powered Lecture Notes

 Lectura is a streamlined tool that automatically generates comprehensive, well-structured notes from lecture recordings and slides using local AI models.